 The cost incurred by an organization varies based on its employee’s seniority.
 However, it is typically at the higher end of the spectrum.

 This expenditure is merely the tip of the iceberg.
 A company’s more significant challenge is the impairment because of unfulfilled or vacant positions at senior leadership positions.
 Unstable leadership or other pivotal positions can stall a company’s growth.
-In some cases, the absence of a leader can cause severe financial damages.
+In some succession planning examples, the absence of a leader can cause severe financial damages.

 For instance, Hewlett Packard’s Mark Hurd made an unexpected departure in 2010, causing an 8.3% plunge in its share price.

 Various market uncertainties and evolving millennial aspirations often cause abrupt shake-ups in an organization.
 Therefore, businesses must envisage long-term plans to minimize the risk exposure and safeguard their and stakeholders’ future.
 But, communicating about a challenge reflects profoundly on a company’s intentions to manage it.
 Therefore, facilitating a succession plan is an HR professional’s core responsibility.